Kansas State vs Florida Atlantic Players to Watch - Elite Eight

 The Owls get 13 points, 5.2 rebounds and 1.5 assists per game from Alijah Martin.

-Vladislav Goldin is the Owls' top rebounder (6.4 per game), and he posts 10.2 points and 0.4 assists.
+Vladislav Goldin is putting up a team-high 6.4 rebounds per game.
+And he is producing 10.2 points and 0.4 assists, making 63% of his shots from the floor.

-Nicholas Boyd is putting up a team-high 2.6 assists per contest.
-And he is delivering 8.9 points and 4.3 rebounds, making 44.8% of his shots from the floor and 39% from 3-point range, with 1.7 treys per game.
+Nicholas Boyd paces the Owls in assists (2.6 per game), and posts 8.9 points and 4.3 rebounds.
+He also delivers 0.8 steals and 0 blocked shots.

-Bryan Greenlee is putting up 7.1 points, 2.5 rebounds and 2.2 assists per contest, making 41.3% of his shots from the floor and 39.1% from beyond the arc, with 1.4 triples per contest.
+The Owls receive 7.1 points, 2.5 rebounds and 2.2 assists per game from Bryan Greenlee.

 Kansas State Top Performers (Last 10 Games)